 “The IRS and FBI are getting better at tracking and tracing Bitcoin as part of criminal investigations,” says Harris.
 And they can freeze assets, if needed, he adds.

-So it’s all the more reason for those who transact in cryptocurrencies to know the law and what taxes they might be incurring by their actions.
-The good news: The IRS treats cryptocurrencies similarly to how it treats other capital assets such as stocks and bonds.
-The bad news: That treatment also makes it difficult to actually use cryptocurrency to buy goods and services.
+So it’s all the more reason for those who transact in popular cryptocurrencies to know the law and what taxes they might incur by their actions.
+The good news: The IRS generally treats cryptocurrencies similarly to how it treats other capital assets such as stocks and bonds.
+The bad news: That treatment makes it difficult to use cryptocurrency to buy goods and services.

 Here are a number of key things you need to know about cryptocurrency taxes and how to stay on the right side of the law.

-7 things you need to know about cryptocurrency taxes
+8 important things to know about crypto taxes

 1. You’ll be asked whether you owned or used cryptocurrency